 You will notice that we don’t call our classes hatha or vinyasa or ashtanga or power or any mashup of the foregoing.
 For a beginning student, these terms are often confusing and not terribly descriptive. (“Hmmm, do I want to take hatha vinyasa flow or gently flowing vinyasa or vinyasa hatha mix?”)
 We also don’t like Level 1, 2 and 3.
 That’s too judgy, in our opinion.
 The following descriptions are hopefully useful to you.
 Give us a call any time if you have questions about a class.
-T(w)eens ages ten and older are welcome to attend any class with a parent.
+T(w)eens ages thirteen and older are welcome to attend any class with a parent.

 Pretty much any yoga pose you can do on a mat can be adapted to be done in a chair.
 So if you have mobility or range of motion constraints, chair yoga can provide you with deep stretching, and improvements in strength and flexibility.
 Really good for seniors, people recovering from injury, or anyone with chronic conditions that may limit endurance or mobility.